sensorimotorai/sensorimotorai.github.io/debates.md

 Why do we have brains?
 Simple: to survive and reproduce.
 And neither is possible without ***some action***.
 Therefore, brains are for generating behavior.

-This puts action center stage in our quest to *understand* and *build* intelligence.
+This puts action center stage in our quest toward intelligence.
 But how do we formalize *active learning*?

 The mainstream approach here is **reinforcement learning (RL)**, which posits: agents 'act' to maximize 'rewards'.